 Tips & Ideas for Peaceful Homework Time ::

 ** Find everyone their own space.
 I’ve found that my boys cannot be around each other while working, and so we separate them, usually into two different rooms.
 And often-times I just have to let them work where they are comfortable.
+It might be a help for them if we get noise cancelling ear muffs for studying so that there are NO distractions.
 One night I found Sam doing his work while lying on the kitchen floor…whatever works!
 And Max likes to use a clipboard and sit on the floor instead of at the table.

 ** Find quiet work for EVERYONE to do during homework time (even Henry!).
 Often times I will sit and pay bills while the kids work, so they see that everyone has important things that have to be done.
 And if one of the kids does not have homework they have to find something else quiet to do like reading a book.
 Even Henry will get out a notebook and paper and “work” during homework time.